 Jill grew up in Yorba Linda, California.
 Her family attended various churches.
 As a sophomore in high school she was invited to a Bible study, where she heard of knowing Jesus Christ personally.
 It was there she gave her heart to Christ as her Lord and daily seeks to follow Christ.

+Jill has a married sister with eight children and a married brother in Australia with two children.
+Her mother lives in California and is an artist.
 On September 10, 2011, Jill married Anthony Manousos, a Quaker peace activist, writer and educator who has published numerous books.
 They have traveled together in the ministry giving talks at conferences and churches throughout the country.
 They have also made their home a place of hospitality and caring for God’s creation, lowering their water use by 50% through a gray water system and reducing their carbon footprint by 80% by installing solar panels and purchasing a plug-in hybrid car.
 They have also welcomed into their home a formerly homeless man.

 In colorful communities and along scenic highways, diverse people and landscapes span coast to coast